RIOT-OS/RIOT/tests/openthread_test_ftd/README.md

 8. You can also check other commands with `help`

-## OpenThread status
+## OpenThread port on RIOT status

-OpenThread is still under development.
+OpenThread port on RIOT is still under development.
 In case of any bug, please report via GitHub issue.

 ## Known issues